MicrosoftDocs/azure-docs/articles/service-fabric/how-to-managed-cluster-dedicated-hosts.md

 Before you begin:

 * If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free)
 * Retrieve a managed cluster ARM template.
 Sample Resource Manager templates are available in the [Azure samples on GitHub](https://github.com/Azure-Samples/service-fabric-cluster-templates).
 These templates can be used as a starting point for your cluster template.
-This guide deloys a two node types 12-node Standard SKU cluster.
+This guide shows how to deloy a two node types 12-node Standard SKU cluster.
 * The user needs to have Microsoft.Authorization/roleAssignments/write permissions to the host group such as [User Access Administrator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#owner) to do role assignments in a host group.
 For more information, see [Assign Azure roles using the Azure portal - Azure RBAC | Microsoft Docs](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal?tabs=current#prerequisites).